convidev-tud/driftool/README.md

 ## Usage

 The driftool is a python application.
 To run it, it requires:
-- python 3.12.x (other versions might work, but are not tested)
+- python 3.12.0 (other versions might work but are not tested)
 - pip
 - git installation (accessible via PATH)